fabio1623/GlueHome/README.md

 ## Conclusion

-The Delivery Solution is a containerized application that stores deliveries in MySQL and sends delivery updates to RabbitMQ.
+The Delivery Solution is a containerized application that stores deliveries in MongoDB and sends delivery updates to RabbitMQ.
 It provides a RESTful API to create, get, update, and delete deliveries.
 The solution also includes unit tests to ensure the business logic is working as expected.

 ## License